Lowend

-Lowend is a subgenre of Milwaukee hip-hop, which is a subgenre of Midwestern hip-hop, that originated in Milwaukee in 2020s.
+Lowend is a subgenre of Milwaukee hip-hop that originated in Milwaukee in the 2020s.
 Defined by uptempo, metronome-like clapping rhythms, heavy bass, and snares, it was pioneered by artists such as Certified Trapper and AyooLii.
 The genre found wider national success through the virality of J.P.'s songs "Juicey Ahhh" and "Bad Bitty" on TikTok in 2023 and 2024, respectively, by which point it had begun receiving attention from music-focused media outlets such as Pitchfork.

 Characteristics

 Lowend is defined primarily by a steady, metronome-like rhythm of synthesized eighth note handclaps, as well as snares on the first and third counts of its beats, rumbling bass, fast tempos, and brief runtimes, typically not exceeding two minutes in length.
 Lowend beats are also known for being danceable and relatively minimalistic, while lyrics in lowend songs generally focus on partying, twerking, and cars.
 It takes influence from other hip-hop genres such as bounce, ratchet, hyphy, and twerk music.